-Additionally, students are required to take at least two (2) graduate-level statistics courses.
-Students may fulfill that requirement by taking Psychology 406 and Psychology Psych 407 during their first year of graduate school.
+Additionally, students must also take at least two (2) graduate-level statistics courses.
+Students may fulfill that requirement by taking PSYC 406 and 407.
 Students entering the program with extensive statistics coursework or experience may petition to take more advanced statistics classes in place of one or both of those courses.
 Students may also petition to take graduate-level statistics survey classes offered in other departments in place of the 406/407 sequence.
-Given that the available statistics offerings in other departments may vary from year to year, students opting to take courses other than 406/407 must petition to do so, and that petition must be approved in advance by the division faculty.
-Students who take 406/407 or the equivalent in another department must do so in their first year of graduate school.
-Students who petition to take more advanced courses instead should specify which courses they plan to take and when they will be offered.
+Students opting to take more advanced courses in place of 406/407 also must petition to do so in advance.